iesnoth/Trapped-in-Space/readme.md

 9/27/22
 Can't really zoom into game without the buttons going haywire

-Buttons move around when crossing browsers
+Buttons move around when crossing browsers, have to view in Chrome for best experience